 Misdemeanor vs. Felony Domestic Violence

-One thing that confuses people is that they can't figure out the difference between Penal Code Section 243(e)(1) and Penal Code Section 273.5?.
+One thing that confuses people is that they can't determine the difference between Penal Code Section 243(e)(1) and Penal Code Section 273.5?.
 They are very similar offenses.
-The 273.5 has to do with a domestic violence case usually involving married people when that offense is charged.
+The 273.5 involves a domestic violence case, usually involving married people, when that offense is charged.

 Also, for that offense, the prosecutors need to show there is some injury — a welt, a bruise, a cut, scratches — then they'd be able to prove this offense, assuming the person wasn't defending themselves.
 They got mad and attacked the other person.

 Another difference between these two Penal Code Sections is that 273.5 can be charged as a felony.
 Whereas 243(e)(1) can only be charged as a misdemeanor.
 So, prosecutors often offer a lesser charge of a domestic battery than a 273.5.

 In my experience and opinion, I think that would be a better offer, but it's still very close to a domestic violence charge.
 Offers, in my opinion, that would be a lot better than a 273.5 or even a 243.E1 would be trespassing and disturbing the peace — even just a simple battery would be better than those two.

 There are several concerns when you try to figure out how to deal with a domestic violence case.
 I think you start with whether or not the prosecutors will be able to prove you guilty of the crime.